seananderson/metafolio/inst/ms/ms.md

 parameters so that the area under each curve was equal (30 units).
-We chose parameter values such that some populations were warm-tolerant, some were cold-tolerant, and some had a wider range of thermal-tolerance, but a lower maximum productivity (see Fig. 2a).
-Although we refer to a thermal-tolerance curve because temperature is a dominant driver of salmonid performance [@mccullough1999], our model applies to any environmental tolerance (e.g. tolerance to stream flow volume or changes in snow melt timing [@crozier2008]).
+We chose parameter values such that some populations were warm-tolerant, some were cold-tolerant, and some had a wider range of thermal-tolerance, but a lower maximum productivity (Fig. 2a).
+Although we refer to a thermal-tolerance curve because temperature is a dominant driver of salmonid performance [@mccullough1999], our model applies to any environmental tolerance [e.g. tolerance to stream flow volume or changes in snow melt timing,
+@crozier2008].

 We implemented straying as in @cooper1999.
-We arranged the subpopulations in a line and salmon were more likely to stray to streams near their natal stream.
+We arranged the subpopulations in a line and salmon were more likely to stray to streams near their natal stream (Fig. S1).
 Two parameters controlled the straying: the fraction of fish
 $f_{\mathrm{stray}}$ (0.02) that stray from their natal stream in any generation and the rate $m$ (0.3) at which this straying between streams decays with distance.
 We calculated the number of salmon straying from stream